 Southwest Spice Blend

 • Adjust rack to top position and preheat oven to 450 degrees.
-Wash and dry all produce. • Peel and dice sweet potato into ½-inch pieces.
+Wash and dry produce. • Peel and dice sweet potato into ½-inch pieces.
 Toss on a baking sheet with a drizzle of oil, salt, and pepper. • Roast on top rack, tossing halfway through, until browned and tender, 20-25 minutes.
-Transfer roasted sweet potato to a medium bowl. • Heat broiler to high.

-• Meanwhile, core, deseed, and dice poblano.
+• While sweet potato roasts, core, deseed, and dice poblano.
 Halve, peel, and dice onion; mince a few pieces until you have 1 TBSP (2 TBSP for 4 servings).
+Trim and finely dice radishes.
+Dice tomato.
 Finely chop cilantro.
-Dice tomato.
-Trim and finely dice radishes.
-Quarter lime. • Place ½ tsp Southwest Spice in a small bowl and reserve for step 4 (you’ll use the remainder in the next step).
+Quarter lime. • Place ½ tsp Southwest Spice (1 tsp for 4) in a small bowl and reserve for step 4 (you’ll use the rest in the next step).

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add poblano and diced onion; season with salt and pepper.
 Cook, stirring, until tender, 5-7 minutes. • Once sweet potato is done roasting, add to pan along with remaining Southwest Spice.
 Cook until fragrant, 1 minute.
 Turn off heat.

-• Rub one side of each tortilla with a drizzle of oil.
-Place tortillas, oiled sides down, on baking sheet used for sweet potato.
-(Use 2 sheets for 4 servings.) • In a second small bowl, combine cheddar and mozzarella. • Sprinkle half the cheese mixture onto one side of tortillas.
-Top with veggies, then sprinkle with remaining cheese mixture.
+• Place tortillas on a clean work surface. • In a second small bowl, combine Mexican cheese and mozzarella. • Sprinkle half the cheese mixture onto one side of tortillas.
+Top with cooked veggies, then sprinkle with remaining cheese mixture.
 Fold tortillas in half to create quesadillas.

-• Broil quesadillas until golden brown, 1-2 minutes per side.
-(Broil in batches for 4 servings.)
-TIP: Watch carefully to avoid burning. • Cut quesadillas into wedges and between plates.
+• Wash out pan used for veggies.
+Heat a drizzle of oil in pan over mediumhigh heat; add quesadillas and cook until tortillas are golden brown and cheese melts, 2-4 minutes per side.
+TIP: Depending on the size of your pan, you may need to work in batches. • Cut quesadillas into wedges and divide between plates.
 Top with salsa and crema.
 Serve with remaining lime wedges on the side.